-The Discovery Sailing Project continues successfully to take young people to sea to this day.
+The Discovery Sailing Project continues as the Offshore Sailing section of the Dockland Scout Project.
+Now based on the river Hamble, we successfully to take Scouts, Explorers and other young people to sea to this day.

-Over the years we have taken many thousands of young people to sea who come from all walks of life, all backgrounds, rich or poor, able and disabled, many of whom are now members of the project sailing as skippers and mates.
+Over the years we have taken many thousands of young people to sea who come from all walks of life and all backgrounds.
+We have given them the skills and experience needed to sail, and many are now members of the project sailing as skippers and mates.

 We have taken part in numerous Tall Ships Races to Russia, Finland, Poland, Sweden, Norway, Denmark, Holland, Belgium, France, Spain and Ireland.
 We have operated from Brighton, the Hamble, Gosport, the Medway, the Thames and the East Coast.

-Our first yacht was a Snapdragon 26; we progressed to a MacWester Wight class ketch, a legend 34 and since 1986 a Westerly Conway 36-
+Our first yacht was a Snapdragon 26; we progressed to a MacWester Wight class ketch, a legend 34 and a 1986 Westerly Conway 36-

 We are a well established and experienced sail training project being founder members of ASTO (the Association of Sail Training Organisations), a long established Royal Yachting Association Recognised Training Centre and one of the two Scout Association’s prime offshore sailing projects.